 Rebuilt Pedestal: Albeit with a quite short delay between breaking and rebuilding when it comes to his teammates.
 The rebuilding to the eyes of anyone else is still in progress, but it went past an important step when Omega Zell reverted to having a fanboy-ish attitude in his presence.

 Ultimate Gamer 386: With a few twists due to the fact that he's meant to last longer than a single episode.
-Including a double subversion.
+Including a cynical deconstruction and double subversion.

 Un-Person: How Judge Dead deals with the public discovery of the enhancements given to him behind his back.
 He not only actually erases his avatar (the biggest punishment is usally permanent ban that keeps the avatar from being used but still in existence), but also erases any trace of what he ever accomplished.
 In a nutshell, players will remember he existed, but from the game's point of view, Judge Dead puts it quite well : "The famous Fantöm no longer exists.
 He has never existed.".